 Starting a blog

-I’m going to share that advice with you today so that you don’t make the mistakes I did and perhaps this will enable you to start creating an income even quicker.
+I’m going to share that advice with you today so that you don’t make the mistakes I did and perhaps this will enable you to start creating a profitable blog quicker than I did.

 Setting up your blog